-The transitions described here are expected to affect the physical response and behavior of such systems.
-E.g. - the filament imposes stresses on the surface and may deform it.
-Therefore, we calculated the pressure $P$ exerted by the filament on the ellipsoid which is coupled to a change in area, the shear force $T$ which is coupled to a change in the flattening, and the injection force $F$ needed to further inject the filament into the ellipsoid.
-For solutions of Eq. \eqref{eq:mean field central}, one can express the energy $W$:
+The transitions described here are expected to affect the global physical response and behavior of the system, e.g. the filament imposes stresses on the surface and may deform it.
+Therefore, we calculated the pressure $P$ exerted by the filament on the walls of the ellipsoid (associated with a change in the area), the shear force $T$ (associated with a change in the flattening), and the injection force $F$ needed to further inject the filament into the ellipsoid (associated with a change in the length of the filament).
+For solutions of Eq. \eqref{eq:mean field central}, one can express the energy $W$ as

 where we defined $\mathcal{W}$ as the energy density per unit length of the filament.